bitnami/charts/bitnami/redis-cluster/README.md

 Using the external access mode, you can connect to any of the pods and the slaves will redirect the client in the same way as explained before, but the all the IPs will be public.

-In case the master crashes, one of his slaves will be promoted to master.
+In case the master crashes, one of the slaves will be promoted to master.
 The slots stored by the crashed master will be unavailable until the slave finish the promotion.
 If a master and all his slaves crash, the cluster will be down until one of them is up again.
 To avoid downtime, it is possible to configure the number of Redis nodes with `cluster.nodes` and the number of replicas that will be assigned to each master with `cluster.replicas`.
 For example:
   - `cluster.nodes=9` ( 3 master plus 2 replicas for each master)
   - `cluster.replicas=2`

 Providing the values above, the cluster will have 3 masters and, each master, will have 2 replicas.

-> NOTE: By default `cluster.init` will be set to `true` in order to create initialize the Redis Cluster in the first installation.
-If for testing purpose you only want to deploy the nodes but avoiding the creation of the cluster you can set `cluster.init` to `false`.
+> NOTE: By default `cluster.init` will be set to `true` in order to initialize the Redis Cluster in the first installation.
+If for testing purpose you only want to deploy or upgrade the nodes but avoiding the creation of the cluster you can set `cluster.init` to `false`.

 #### Adding a new node to the cluster